 - Tracking and analysis.
 Choose software that lets you track your progress, learn about your donors’ giving habits, and gives you other insights that will help you hone your auction.

 Of course, every auction software platform has different features, so look for a provider that meets all of your needs.
-If you’re looking for more help on how to pick the right auction software, BidPal has a useful guide.

 Step #2: Choose your auction items wisely.